Alberto Manguel: 2000s

 Manguel's book History of Reading was referenced as a source of inspiration to the Book of Sand film.
 He suffered a stroke in December 2013, and reflected on the experience in a 2014 op-ed in The New York Times.

+In 2011 he delivered the A.S.W.
+Rosenbach Lectures in Bibliography, "The Traveller, the Tower and the Worm " at the University of Pennsylvania.

 In December 2015 he was named director of the National Library in his native Argentina, replacing Horacio González.
 Manguel held the post from July 2016 to August 2018.

 In 2018 he was awarded the Gutenberg Prize of the International Gutenberg Society and the City of Mainz.

+In 2021 he was elected to the Roxburghe Club.

 Personal life

 He was married to Pauline Ann Brewer from 1975 to 1986, and their children are Alice Emily, Rachel Claire, and Rupert Tobias.
 Upon divorcing Brewer in 1987, Manguel began seeing his current partner Craig Stephenson.
-He has been a member of the Roxburghe Club since 2021.